anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 (while originally it was used to abbreviate **A**synchronous **E**nrollment) -->

-This approach provides the following advantages.
+This approach offers several distinct advantages.
-The origin of requests and responses can be authenticated independent of message transfer.
+It allows for the authentication of the origin of requests and responses independently of message transfer mechanisms.
-This supports end-to-end authentication (proof of origin) also over multiple hops, as well as asynchronous operation of certificate enrollment.
-This in turn provides architectural flexibility where and when to ultimately authenticate and authorize certification requests while retaining full-strength integrity and authenticity of certification requests.
+This capability facilitates end-to-end authentication (i.e., end-to-end proof of origin) across multiple hops and supports the asynchronous operation of certificate enrollment.
+Consequently, this provides architectural flexibility in determining the location and timing for the ultimate authentication and authorization of certification requests, while ensuring that the integrity and authenticity of the enrollment messages is maintained with full cryptographic strength.

 This specification carries over the main characteristics of BRSKI, namely: